-Back on the trail, at 2840 ft, I came to the only rugged part of this hike.
-It’s very short and barely worth mentioning — it only stands out because the rest of the trail is so easy-going.
+Back on the trail, at 2840’, I came to the only rugged part of this hike.
+It’s very short and barely worth mentioning.
+It only stands out because the rest of the trail is so easy-going.

-I thought things might be about to kick up a notch.
-No. The trail reverts to easy, pleasant hiking through some lovely grassy woodland…
+I thought things might kick up a notch, here — but, no, the trail reverts to easy hiking as it passes through grassy woodland…

 Barlow Notch is the col between Ginseng and Hayden.
 It’s notably sweet and is the site of a memorial plaque.

 “In memory of / Donald A. Sutton / hunted this mountain / for forty years / 1923-1978.”

 I don’t know anything about this person, but there is a Sutton Road nearby and I’ve been told there is a history of Suttons in the area.

 Not long after this post was published, descendants of Mr. Sutton reached out to me.
 See the comments below for the personal history behind this plaque.

 The plaque is down off a flat section of trail which confused me twice.
 The trail here is an old road, so flat and clear I just zoned out while walking it.
 I found myself walking past the turn below, which is marked with a small cairn.
 I continued on down the road for 1000 feet or so until I realized I’d lost too much elevation, doubled back, and reconnected with the correct trail.

 Later, on my way back out, I again missed a turn on this section.
 This time it was the turn-off to start heading back up Ginseng.
 It took me a minute to realize and to reconnect with the Long Path — a reminder that there are no trail signs on this trail, only painted blazes and a few genuinely helpful cairns.